 Floodhounds participated in our Breakthrough Artist Development Programme in 2017.
 Festival appearances at Live at Leeds and Long Division (Wakefield) followed, alongside BBC Introducing airplay and sold out local live shows in Sheffield.

 Floodhounds also won an ‘Honorable Mention’ for the Sensoria Festival ‘Beats working for a living’ Music Commission Award in 2018, awarded with a grant to support further career development presented by Richard Hawley, and are playing international dates.

 XL is a Hip Hop artist from the North of England.
 A student of the game, highlights of XL’s career so far include four BBC Live Sessions in studio, three tracks with UKHH legend, Scorzayzee, featuring on renowned YouTube channels Global Faction and JDZ Media, and most recently performing for the BBC’s “Contains Strong Language Program”.

 Let Man Loose, from Hull were selected for our Breakthrough Artist Development Programme in 2018.
 With a sound bridging indie and desert rock, they can really play live, and they do… a lot!
-Summarising their year in their own words: ” We’ve had a blast!
-We’ve played on the ferry to Amsterdam, recorded and released our second EP, received increasing support from BBC Music Introducing and have just wrapped up our UK tour…”
+Summarising their year in their own words: ” We’ve recorded and released our second EP, received increasing support from BBC Music Introducing and have just wrapped up our UK tour…”